 Having shown a fair, efficiently-computable taxation mechanism with best-possible price of anarchy amongst all fair interventions, we investigate whether unfair interventions can achieve strictly better price of anarchy than their fair counterpart.
 Perhaps surprisingly, the answer is in the negative when polynomial computability is required for the intervention and the equilibrium concept.
 To obtain this result, we first show that minimizing the social cost is \NP-hard to approximate below a factor identical to the lower bound on the price of anarchy of fair interventions (\cref{thm:hardness}).
 Combined with the polynomial computability of correlated equilibria \cite{JiangL15}, and using \cite{Rough_barrier}, this immediately gives the following result:

-\begin{corollary} In weighted congestion game $G$ where each latency belongs to a common set of functions $\mc{L}$ and satisfies \cref{assumptionlatency} , no intervention computable in polynomial time, fair or unfair, achieves a price of anarchy less than $\rho_\ell = \sup_{\ell \in \mc{L}}$ for correlated equilibria, assuming that \Pclass $\neq$ \NP. \end{corollary} Note, that the polynomial time requirement is necessary as otherwise the intervention could just compute the optimum and prescribe the users to play accordingly.
+\begin{corollary} In weighted congestion game $G$ where each latency belongs to a common set of functions $\mc{L}$ and satisfies \cref{assumptionlatency} , no polynomially computable intervention, fair or unfair, achieves a price of anarchy less than $\rho_\ell = \sup_{\ell \in \mc{L}}$ for correlated equilibria, assuming \mbox{\Pclass $\neq$ \NP}. \end{corollary} Note that the polynomial time requirement is necessary as otherwise the intervention could just compute the optimum and prescribe the users to play accordingly.

 We further point out that minimizing the social cost in weighted congestion games belongs to the more general class of \emph{Optimization Problems with Diseconomies of Scale} studied by Makarychev and Sviridenko \cite{Makarychev18}.
-Hence, the ensuing theorem not only establishes latency function dependent hardness results for weighted congestion games, but also is the first to achieve tightness for the broader class of optimization problems with diseconomies of scale.
-Specifically, our result shows that the approximation algorithm in \cite{Makarychev18} is the best possible already for very simple settings, i.e. optimization problems with diseconomies of scale where the constraint set is a simplex, all resources have the same latency function, and all weights are equal.
-This was not known, and is of independent interest, as diseconomies of scale find application in a wide range of settings.
+Hence, the ensuing theorem not only establishes latency function dependent hardness results for weighted congestion games, but also is the first to show tightness for the broader class of optimization problems with diseconomies of scale.
+Specifically, our result shows that the approximation algorithm in \cite{Makarychev18} is the best possible already for very simple settings, i.e., optimization problems with diseconomies of scale where the constraint set is a simplex, all resources have the same latency function, and all weights are equal.
+This was not known, and we believe may be of independent interest.

 \begin{theorem} In weighted congestion games where all resources feature the same latency function $\ell:\mb{R}_{\mygezero}\rightarrow\mb{R}_{\mygezero}$ and $\ell$ is non-decreasing semi-convex, \mincon~is \NP-hard to approximate within any factor smaller than $\rho_\ell$ as defined in (\ref{eq:approxfact}), i.e.